 The aims and objectives of the Club are to promote interest in the Afghan Hound and to maintain its future in the UK.
 We aim to promote breed classes within the region and can provide judges or rosette sponsorship to societies that use judges from our lists.
 Our judging criteria and application forms can be downloaded from the Downloads secton to your left.

-We hold various social events, seminars and provide our members with a glossy magazine titled AFFI.
+We hold various social events, seminars and provide our members with back copies of Affi Magazine if required.

 Western Afghan Hound Club

 All members of the Western Afghan Hound Club undertake to abide by its general Code of Ethics.

 Will properly house, feed, water and exercise all dogs under their care and arrange for appropriate veterinary attention if and when required.

 Will agree without reservation that any veterinary surgeon who performs an operation on any of their dogs which alters the natural conformation of the animal, or who carries out a caesarean section on a bitch may report such operatiions to the Kennel Club.

 Will adopt a responsible approach to breeding and general care of the breed and that no bitch under the age of 2 years will be bred from.